A New Era of Coin Collecting Starts Now

 Which coins qualify for NGCX certification?

 Modern coins, minted from 1982 to present, qualify for NGCX certification.
+Vintage Morgan Dollars and Peace Dollars are also eligible to be graded on the NGCX 10-point grading scale.

 Can I submit coins for NGCX certification?